 Absolutely!
 Walking away can be a powerful negotiation tactic.
 It signals the seller that you’re not desperate, and they may come back with a better offer.

-Introduction: In today's rapidly evolving business landscape, technology plays a pivotal role in driving growth… Read More
+Introduction: In today's rapidly evolving business landscape, the ability to adapt and pivot quickly is… Read More

 This website uses cookies.